fxos-ux/gaia-controls/README.md

 ## Considerations
 * It would be great to have some kind of live documentation output from this code so that
+* Responsive to phone, tablet and other form factors.

+## About CSS

+CSS files organization based off of http://smacss.com

+### Base rules
+base.css
+* base font size set to 1px for ease of calculation.
+1rem = 1pixel.
+* All measurements delcared in rem.
+Because of this, the entire interface is responsive to this base font size.
+* Set base font-size to 1.5px for 1.5x resolution devices, 2.0px for retina resolution devices.

+### layout rules
+layout.css

+### Module rules
+modules.css

+### theme rules
+gaia.css
+* Removing gaia.css will remove all the Gaia specific styling and leave a "white-label" generic design from a themed design can be added to.